|

 Bampton is on the east side of the Lake District near Shap and Penrith in Cumbria, England, UK - map.
 Our area primarily includes Bampton, Bampton Grange, Burnbanks, Rosgill, Butterwick, Knipe and Mardale.
 Nearby areas include Shap, Swindale, Helton, Whale and Askham.

 We have produced two books: "Ploughing in Latin" and "Cast Iron Community".
-These are available for purchase locally or by mail order as described below.
+These may be available for purchase locally or by mail order as described below.

-Tinclair's Library is sited in Bampton Grange - this is usually open the first Monday evening of every month.
+Tinclar's Library is sited in Bampton Grange - this is usually open the every Monday lunchtime including most bank holidays.

 Ploughing in Latin, highly successful and award winning in its 1st edition sold out.
 Steady demand encouraged us to produce a 2nd edition, bringing the story of Bampton up-to-date.
 It is available by mail order from:

-Unless otherwise indicated, meetings commence at 7.30 pm and are held in the Bampton Memorial Hall.
-Members £1, Visitors £3.
+Unless otherwise indicated, meetings commence at 7:30pm and will be in Bampton Memorial Hall; members £1, visitors £3.

 The Society is a Member of the Cumbria County History Trust and members of the Society are actively involved in its work.
 The Trust was launched in May 2010 to coordinate and gather resources for the Victoria County History of Cumbria project, a collaborative community project created to research and write the histories of all parts of Cumbria, and to make historical information generally available, within the framework and standards of the Victoria County History of England.